Standing in the Shadow of Babel Today

 The post-flood nations of the world were living in the aftermath of a cataclysmic world event.
 They saw social distance and disunity as problems threatening their survival.
 So they began constructing a solution to bring them all together as one.
 God's response to this grand unification project?
 He decided instead to confuse them until they couldn't understand each other anymore.

-Maybe you are like I was and are quite disturbed by this story.
+Maybe you are quite disturbed by this story.
+I was.
 Something doesn't seem quite right or fair.
 Is God threatened by our unity?
 Is He scared we might actually outgrow Him?
 Overcome Him?
 And didn't Jesus pray for unity?
 Do Jesus and God disagree like rival candidates vying for our devotion?
 Is there an eternal Facebook war between the members of the Trinity?